-Today, Camille answers a question asked by some of you: how to make a skin care product?
-She explains the different steps involved in the birth of a skin care product : deciding the specificities, designing a prototype, stability and safety requirements, industrial scale-up, raw ingredients sourcing, and industrial production.
+How to make a skincare product?
+Here are the different steps involved in the birth of a skincare product : deciding the specificities, designing a prototype, stability and safety requirements, industrial scale-up, raw ingredients sourcing, and industrial production.

-1 – Deciding the specificities of your product:
+1 - Deciding the specifications of your product

 - Which structure (you can have oil-in-water emulsion, water-in-oil emulsion, balms, ointment, liniments…)

 - Which features for your product: do you plan to have a product that brings soothing relief ?
 A product that is specifically designed for sensitive skin ?
 A product that will improve healing ?
 A product that will bring intense moisturizing ?
 A product that will smell good and have a pleasant feel ?